awsdocs/amazon-connect-admin-guide/doc_source/connect-attrib-list.md

 ## User\-defined attributes<a name="user-defined-attributes"></a>

-For all other attributes we've defined the key and Amazon Connect provides the value\.
+For all other attributes Amazon Connect defines the key and value\.
 For user\-defined attributes, however, you provide a name for the key and the value\.

 Use user\-defined attributes in situations where you want to store values in a contact flow, and then refer to those values later\.
 For example, if you integrate Amazon Connect and a CRM or other system, you might want to get input from the customer such as their member number\.
 Then you can use that member number retrieve information about the member from the CRM, and/or use the member number throughout the contact flow, etc\.